Salama/bonk-host/README.md

 * Mode dropdown menu
 * `/freejoin` to let people in without restarting the game
 * Player management menu for host in game
+* Command and playername autocompletion by pressing `tab`

 ## Installation instructions
 ### Firefox